google/unigem-objective-c/README.md

 3) Now you'll be able to select each of the three targets and use Xcode's Run command to run them.

 4) On the iOS device, you enable a custom keyboard in Settings > General > Keyboard > Keyboards > Add New Keyboard.

+PRODUCT_VERSION is a build setting defined at the project level that affects all three targets.

 None of the three versions of Unigem store or send your data.